 The Two of Wands shows being in control and experiencing gains in your life on one hand.
 On the other, it brings with it great anxiety and the possibility of losing the control that you once had.
 The dynamism projected through this card does not provide a clear answer.
 Maybe is what it suggests.

-Keywords: tarot cards, tarot meanings, Two of Wands tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Two of Wands tarot card mean, reversed meaning

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content